CianRogers/AD-Guardian/README.md

   Get immediate visual notifications with detailed results and log viewing options.

 - **Email Notifications:**
-  Receive well-formatted HTML emails summarizing test results—automatically sent when tests complete.
+  Receive well‑formatted HTML emails summarizing test results—automatically sent when tests complete.

 - **Detailed Logging:**
   Logs for every test are saved, viewable, and exportable for your records.